Presented by

 Francisco Lopez is a dynamic independent filmmaker with experience across both documentary and narrative storytelling.
 An experienced film festival director, Lopez brings a deep understanding of cinematic curation and creative vision to every project.
 He currently works as a Post Production Coordinator at Echobend Pictures in Los Angeles, where he helps bring compelling stories to life from the editing suite.

-Lauren Trujillo
+Lauren Trujillo - Treasurer

 Foundation Director - Santa Barbara Public Library